onurtaskirancom/onurtaskirancom/README.md

 * 🧠  **Currently Learning:** React
 * 🤝  **Looking to Collaborate:** On exciting projects
 * ⚡  **Fun Fact:** By day, I’m a developer.
 By night, I’m Batman. 🦇
-* 🎯  Good luck, everyone
+* 🎯  Good luck, everyone.
 ---

 ### Skills